Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Introduction

 CemrgApp~\cite{Razeghi2020-cemrgapp} is an open-source platform, aggregating different open source workflows, for performing medical image analysis and creating patient-specific models.
 Specifically, CemrgApp provides a tool for left atrial anatomical and structural cardiac MRI analysis, which measures an anatomy and estimates tissue fibrosis burden.
 Multiple studies have been performed by us and others, which confirm the excellent inter and intra-observer variability of the atrial image analysis workflow.
 We have used this workflow in reproducibility assessment of atrial fibrosis~\cite{Sim2019-reproducibility}, evaluation of left atrial scar formation~\cite{oneill2019-pulmonary}, and optimisation of LGE-CMR imaging of post-ablation atrial scar~\cite{chubb2018-reproducibility}.
-Independent image analysis studies~\cite{hopman2021-quantification,hopman2022_ra} have used the tool to verify that CemrgApp's atrial fibrosis analysis replicates the results from a third-party software.
+Independent image analysis studies have used the tool to verify that CemrgApp's atrial fibrosis analysis replicates the results from a third-party software~\cite{hopman2021-quantification,hopman2022_ra}.
+Furthermore, CemrgApp atrial scar analysis has been demonstrated in scans from different vendors (Siemens and Phillips) and validated with public image data bases~\cite{Razeghi2020-cnn}.
 The output of the scar quantification tool for left atrial image analysis is a surface mesh that can be analysed, imported into electro-anatomical mapping system, or used as the basis for creating a patient-specific model.
 The mesh with the estimated fibrosis burden can then be augmented with a universal coordinate system and atrial fibres~\cite{Roney2019-uac}, derived from an atlas of ex-vivo human diffusion tensor MRI (DTMRI)~\cite{Roney2021-atlas}.
 The fibrosis burden can be used to estimate tissue conduction and cellular electrophysiology properties to generate a patient-specific model.
 We have previously used this approach to generate cohorts of patient-specific models~\cite{Roney2022-predicting}.
-However, the current available tools for creating these models were often in different software platforms, taking on average 4.5 hours of processing time~\cite{Roney2020-cinc}.
+However, the current available tools for creating these models were often in different software platforms, taking on average 4.5 hours of processing time per patient case~\cite{Roney2020-cinc}.